Stocks Little Changed to Start the Week

 ADVERTISEMENT

-With nearly 200 S&P 500 companies expected to report quarterly results this week, according to FactSet, and little on the economic calendar for much of the week, some analysts expect corporate news to drive much of the action in the coming days.
+"Listening to companies on their earnings calls, I think the general trend is still looking pretty positive," said Jeremy Bryan, a portfolio manager at Gradient Investments.
+While some sectors like the insurance industry have reported weaker results, partially because of damage from hurricanes earlier this year, "we're looking through the one-time hits and still expecting robust growth into 2018," Mr. Bryan said.

+The Dow Jones Industrial Average rose 12 points, or less than 0.1%, to 23341.
+The S&P 500 fell less than 0.1% and the Nasdaq Composite lost 0.2%.
+All three indexes closed at fresh highs Friday.

-Hasbro shares shed 8.7% after the toy maker posted sales and profit that beat analysts' expectations, but gave a downbeat projection for fourth-quarter results.
+Hasbro shares shed 9.2% after the toy maker posted sales and profit that beat analysts' expectations, but gave a downbeat projection for sales in the key holiday period.

-Shares of Kimberly-Clark added 1.1% after the personal-care products company reported better-than-expected earnings before the opening bell.
+Shares of State Street, which beat earnings estimates but posted foreign-exchange trading results that disappointed some analysts, fell 2.9%.

+General Electric slid 5.6%, on track for its biggest one-day percentage decline since 2011, after several analysts cut their price targets for the stock following the company's latest earnings report.

-Elsewhere, the Stoxx Europe 600 rose 0.3% as gains in utilities and technology companies offset declines in the banking sector.
+Elsewhere, the Stoxx Europe 600 rose 0.2% as gains in technology companies offset declines in the banking sector.

-Investors this week will be watching closely for the European Central Bank's plans to announce the fate of its giant bond-buying program at its meeting on Thursday, as well as any hints at the selection of the next chair of the Federal Reserve.
+Investors this week will be watching closely for the European Central Bank's plans to announce the fate of its giant bond-buying program at its meeting on Thursday.

 This "may be a potential turning point in the timeline for withdrawing accommodation," said Holly MacDonald, chief investment strategist at Bessemer Trust, noting the European Central Bank is facing constraints on continuing its program of quantitative easing.